OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 Running AAE folds does not require a local client to be initiated, they can be run directly from `remote_console` by passing the QueryTuple into `riak_client:aae_fold(QueryTuple).`

-### Setting environment variables

-All configuration in `riak.conf` is converted into erlang environment variables, and it is those variables that are used by the code.
-The `riak.conf` is not referred to following startup of the node.

-To change the configuration of riak at run-time, the variables can be changed via `remote_console` using the [application:set_env/3 function](https://www.erlang.org/doc/apps/kernel/application.html#set_env/3).

-Note though, that:

-- Some environment variables will be read by long-lived processes at startup, and so making runtime changes will have no effect.
-- Configuration parameters will be translated into environment variables values by the cuttlefish schema - the configured value may not be a valid value for the environment variable e.g. `enabled`/`disabled` flags will commonly be translated into `true`/`false` boolean environment variables.
-Changing an environment variable to the untranslated value may lead to node crashes.

-In general, never change an environment variable at run-time via `remote_console` unless you have read and understood the code that uses it.

 ### riak_client remote_console commands

 There are a number of administration commands, that are made available [via the riak_client module](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/src/riak_client.erl).
 These include: